Habeeb-marcus/Introduction-to-Github/index.md

 ![](assets/copyy.png)

-3. Create a folder for the repository you want to clone and open on Vscode editor:
+3. Create a folder for the repository you want to clone and open on VScode editor:

  ![](assets/newFolder.png)